 The impact of these damaged concrete joints could be felt and heard in the vehicle.
 This made the drive particularly miserable for both the vehicle operator and any passengers, but what effects did this have on the vehicle?

 Any time a vehicle is driven, it is being damaged in some way.
 Automotive manufacturers design and test vehicles to withstand a specific amount of average damage per mile.
 They use a variety of road conditions and approximate how many miles of each condition the vehicle will be exposed to in its lifetime.

 The question we ask today: if the repaired section of the highway is a normal environment, how much additional damage was applied to my vehicle for each mile driven on M-6?

 M-6 Case Study

-The western 4 miles of highway was in the worst condition until the summer of 2017 when all 4 lanes were torn out and replaced with new asphalt.
+The western four miles of M-6 were in the worst condition until the summer of 2017 when all 4 lanes were torn out and replaced with new asphalt.
 With the expectation that the road was going to be fixed, engineers from Vibration Research Corporation set out to conduct a small case study.
-The goal being a simple comparison of the damage being caused to vehicles by operating on the old highway vs. the new highway.
-Using Vibration Research’s ObserVR1000 data acquisition hardware and triaxial accelerometers from Dytran Instruments, recordings of the road vibration were made before and after the section of road was repaired.
-Using those recordings and some unique analysis methods, the Vibration Research engineers reached some interesting conclusions.
+The goal was a simple comparison of the damage caused to vehicles by operating on the old highway versus the new one.

-This comparison serves as an example that state, county and city officials could use to determine which roads need to be replaced or repaired.
-It could also be used as a reference tool to determine the rate of degradation a road experiences year after year and as more data is collected could be utilized to more efficiently predict when road sections will need to be repaired or replaced.
+State, county, and city officials could use this comparison as an example of how to determine which roads need to be replaced or repaired.
+It could also be used as a reference tool to determine the rate of degradation a road experiences year after year.
+As more data are collected, it could be utilized to more efficiently predict when road sections will need to be repaired or replaced.
 This would allow for more efficient budgeting and work from local to national levels.